amytai/cinterrupts-osdi/README.md

 [//]: # (TODO: decribe each experiment)

 ### Running benchmarks
-You are welcome to clone and compile the following applications, which are applications we modified for cinterrupts.
+You should compile the following applications, which are applications we modified for cinterrupts.

 - FIO (just run `build-fio.sh` script in the top-level directory)
-- RocksDB
+- RocksDB (just run `build-rocksdb.sh` in the top-level directory)
-- KVell
+- KVell (just run `build-kvell.sh` in the top-level directory)

 #### Reproducing each figure
 In the figX/ subdirectories, we have scripts and instructions for reproducing the key figures in our paper, e.g., `fig5` directory contain all scripts needed to reproduce `Figure 5` in the paper.
-Enter to a figX directory and run `make-all.sh` script.
+Enter to a figX directory and run `make-all.sh` or `parse.sh` script (refer to each directory's README for the correct script).
 See `figX.pdf` with test results.

+> Pay attention, for microbenchmarks,
-> Pay attention, our scripts run each benchmark 10 times, 60 seconds each run.
+> our scripts run each benchmark 10 times, 60 seconds each run.
 > Since there are multiple flavours of each test the total runtime
 > can be very long.
 To reduce total runtime evaluators can
 > change `runtime` and `runs` variables in the test scripts.
+>
+> For macrobenchmarks, experiments can also take a while to run (up to 45 min)
+> as they run each benchmark 5 times.
+Consider using tmux to
+> make sure the benchmark continues to run even if ssh connection is broken.